Who can make a BIT referral?

 What do I do if I know a student who may need to be referred to the BIT process?

-To make a referral, use the Incident Report link on the BIT home page on MyMAC http://my.mineralarea.edu/ICS/BIT/.
+o To make a referral, use the BIT Incident or Concern Form on the MyMAC Safety Page.
 You may also leave a message at 573-518-2262.
 You will be asked for basic information about the student (including their MAC student number), how to contact you (in case the BIT Committee has follow-up questions) and for a description of the incident or behaviors that prompted the referral.

 What happens after I make the referral?

 BIT team members evaluate the information and make a decision about whether the student should be assessed/interviewed.
 Reporting, however, is the most critical step.

 What happens to the student in the BIT process?

 BIT provides students with confidential, respectful, proactive support, while offering resources and balancing the educational needs of students with the mission of Mineral Area College.